-Locality level

-Specialist services operate at the locality level which have skills, knowledge and expertise that can be drawn on by the integrated neighbourhood function, or to provide strategic insight and intelligence.
+Locality level Neighbourhood level Specialist services operate at the locality level which have skills, knowledge and expertise that can be drawn on by the integrated neighbourhood function, or to provide strategic insight and intelligence.
 A single integrated locality function also exists to bring together intelligence and coordinate resources around the most complex and costly cohorts, providing one front door for those cohorts, and working in close conjunction with the integrated neighbourhood functions.
+Integrated delivery of services at neighbourhood level (30-50k population), intervening early and responding to the person in the context of their community.
+The assets within those communities, alongside universal services, are at the heart of this approach.